real-limoges/solid-spork/README.md

 for each of the insights (ML models).
 Each folder contains the pure function code for a single insight.

-Shared functionality is contained outside /src and instead in /lib.

 ### services/